 The electric car can be charged at up to 11kW AC/150kW DC using a Type 2/CCS2 port.

-How to Charge a BMW iX
+How and Where to Charge a BMW iX

-BMW iX Charging Port
+BMW iX Charging Station, Port and Plug Type

 The BMW iX charging port uses the CCS standard, which features a combined AC and DC inlet port.
 The top portion of the inlet is for the Type 2 connector, which is used for AC charging at home, work or at public chargers (e.g. shopping centre car parks).